Substra/substra/references/sdk.md

 raised.

-If `exist_ok` is true, `AlreadyExists` exceptions will be ignored and the existing asset will be returned.
+If `exist_ok` is true, `AlreadyExists` exceptions will be ignored and the existing asset key will be returned.

 ## add_data_samples
 ```python